-In order to determine the expected monthly and fiscal year-to-date revenue estimates based on the revised revenue estimates adopted at the November 2017 Revenue Estimating Conference, ORA first calculates the average percentage of total adjusted revenues that occurred in a given month over the previous five fiscal years for each revenue item.
-For estate and transfer taxes, the previous ten fiscal years are used.
-For monthly estimates, these percentages are applied to the revised FY 2018 revenue estimate for each revenue item.
-For the fiscal year-to-date estimates, the monthly percentages are summed and then applied to the revised FY 2018 revenue estimate for each revenue item.
-This methodology is used for all revenue items except for those revenue items impacted by the 2017 Tax Amnesty Act.
-For other miscellaneous revenues, the actual fiscal year-to-date revenues are used in place of an estimate due to the discrete and unpredictable nature in the timing of these receipts.
+In order to determine the expected monthly and fiscal year-to-date revenue estimates based on the revised revenue estimates adopted at the May 2018 REC, ORA first calculates the average percentage of total adjusted revenues that occurred in a given month over the previous five fiscal years for each revenue item.1 For estate and transfer taxes, the previous ten fiscal years are used.2 For monthly estimates, these percentages are applied to the revised FY 2018 revenue estimate for each revenue item.
+For the fiscal year-to-date estimates, the monthly percentages are summed and then applied to the revised FY 2018 revenue estimate for each revenue items except for those revenue items impacted by the 2017 Tax Amnesty Act.3 For other miscellaneous revenues, the actual fiscal year-to-date revenues are used in place of an estimate due to the discrete and unpredictable nature in the timing of these receipts.

 1 The previous five fiscal years are FY 2013 through FY 2017.
-In the case of personal income tax refunds and adjustments revenues, FY 2011 through FY 2015 was used in computing the five fiscal year average percentage.
+In the case of personal income tax refunds and adjustments revenues, FY 2011 through FY 2015 was used in computing the five-fiscal year average percentage.
 These fiscal years were selected due to the impact on refund processing in FY 2016 and FY 2017 that resulted from the implementation of the new personal income tax system by the Division of Taxation.